Third Sunday after the Epiphany (C)

 Text: Luke 4:16-30

 Well, the sermon didn’t go so well.
 There are two marks of a prophet: 1.)
 They preach the Word and demonstrate the power of the Word in miracles.
 2.)
 They suffer rejection, which is ultimately the rejection of God.
 Jesus, our Great Prophet, fits both criteria.
 The people (remember, not a huge company, a relatively small congregation of people who have known Jesus since He was a little Boy), are “filled with wrath” (v.
 28).
 They want to kill Him.
-They drive Him to the brow of the hill throw Him off the cliff.
-This is what preaching God’s Word gets the preacher, and, incidentally, you who hear and believe the preaching and confess it in your daily lives and vocations.
+Because they don’t like what He says.
+They drive Him to the brow of the hill to throw Him off the cliff.
+This is what preaching God’s Word gets the preacher, and, incidentally, this is what it gets you who hear and believe the preaching of God’s Word, and confess it in your daily lives and vocations.
 It gets you the wrath of the people who want you dead.
 You know that it’s true.
 You’ve read the reports.
 You’ve seen the newscasts.
-But it’s really not you they want dead.
+But then, it’s really not you they want dead.
 It’s Jesus.
 Nothing more enrages the people of this world than Jesus.
-And the rage, of course, is demonic.
+And this rage they feel when confronted by Jesus’ preaching is demonic.
 Which is to say, the people who are enraged are deceived.
 They think they’re doing good.
 They think they are serving what is right and true and beautiful, so they have all the passion of a raving fundamentalist.
 They are fundamentalists.
 Just not Christian fundamentalists.
 That is the way the unbelieving world responds to the preaching of Jesus.
-They’re okay with Him, until He starts claiming to be God’s Messiah, the only Savior of the world, and that He won’t save the people who don’t believe in Him.
+They’re okay with Him, until He starts making demands on them about what is true and what is a lie, what is right and what is wrong, what is holy and what is damnable sin, what we ought to believe and do.
+They’re okay with Him, until He claims to be God’s Messiah; in fact, God Himself, the only Savior of the world, and that those who don’t believe in Him cannot be saved.
+But that He does save all who do believe in Him, no matter who they are, even the poor, the crippled, the blind, the lame, even tax collectors and prostitutes and scandalous sinners, even barbaric Gentiles.

-The people are in a murderous rage, but this time, for now, it isn’t Jesus’ time.
-He passes through their midst and goes away.
-See, there’s a miracle after all.
 But His time is coming, and does come, on a Friday during Passover.
 It is the ultimate rejection.
 God is nailed to a cross.
 The elite scoff.
 The passers-by gloat.
 The demons dance.
 But by God’s grace, we see.
 This rejection is the very release Jesus has been preaching.
 The death of Jesus Christ on the cross is the sacrifice of atonement for the whole world’s sin.
 It is the good news preached to the poor, the liberty of the captives, the recovery of sight to the blind, the liberty of those who are oppressed.
 It is the Lord’s gracious favor, the forgiveness of your sins, your life, your salvation.
 It is the end of the old, the satisfaction of the Law, the undoing of the curse.
 It is the mortal poison death must drink to the dregs.
 It is the crushing of the serpent’s head.
 And when “It is finished,” there is rest, Sabbath.
 And then there is life and the New Creation.
 Jesus Christ is risen from the dead.
-Bodily.
 And all of this for you.